Teaching is one of the most rewarding careers!

 Upon successful completion of our programmes, you will be awarded a PGCE with recommendation for QTS.
 You will also be awarded 60 Masters’ Level credits which can be used towards a further study to achieve a full Masters’ degree.

-Applications can be made via UCAS. (https://www.ucas.com/ucas/teacher-training/ucas-teacher-training-apply-and-track) You will need to search for the Gateway Alliance.
+Applications can be made via APPLY. (https://www.gov.uk/apply-for-teacher-training) You will need to search for the Gateway Alliance.

 Gateway Alliance (Midlands) Programme – provider code is 23E.

 If you are successfully shortlisted, you will usually be invited to an interview which will also involve a short classroom activity with a group of children.

 Your training year is full-time.
 You will be juggling the demands of working in school with academic study and, for this reason, we would advise against continuing with part-time work whilst completing your training year.